AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 ---
 title: Creating a Responsive Navbar Without Bootstrap
 description: Want to create a navbar that works on mobile and desktop?
-Ditch the frameworks—in this tutorial, we'll create a responsive navbar using HTML, CSS, and JS.
+Ditch the frameworks—in this tutorial, we'll create a responsive navbar using HTML, CSS, and JavaScript.
 keywords: [responsive navbar]
 categories: [html, css, javascript]
 commentsId: 28
 isPopular: true
-lastUpdated: 2021-08-22
+lastUpdated: 2021-09-18
 ---

 Navigation bars (also known as _navbars_) are practically everywhere on modern websites, so it's good to know how to create one by hand without relying on a component library that does all of the heavy lifting for you.
 But if you've never created a navbar from scratch, you may find it intimidating to get started.